Piha vacation rentals

 Piha is a popular day trip from Auckland, New Zealand’s biggest city.
 On the winding road out to the coast, consider stopping at the Piha lookout high up the cliff for panoramic views over the landscape.
 You’ll find another great viewpoint from the Tasman Lookout, up the hill at the southern end of the main beach.

-When is the best time to stay in a vacation rental in Piha?
+The best time to stay in a vacation rental in Piha

 Summer here runs from November through April, and the hottest month is February.
 Piha’s dark sand gets hot in the summer sun, so remember your beach shoes and take a towel or chair to sit on.
 Whether it’s sunny or not, make sure you wear sun protection as the UV rays in this part of the world can be intense.
 Northern New Zealand has a subtropical climate, so it never gets frosty even during the coldest months of July and August — although it can be wet.